waratuman/standardapi/README.md

 for.
 Alternatly, it can be included into `ApplicationController`, giving all inherited controllers an exposed API.

-    class ApplicationController < ActiveController::Base
-        include StandardAPI::Controller

-    end

-By default any paramaters passed to update and create are whitelisted with by the method named after the model the controller represents.
-For example, the following will only allow the `caption` attribute of the `Photo` model to be updated.

     class PhotosController < ApplicationController
-      include StandardAPI

-      def photo_params
-        [:caption]
-      end
-    end

-If greater control of the allowed paramaters is required, the `model_params` method can be overridden.
-It simply returns a set of `StrongParameters`.

-    class PhotosController < ApplicationController
-      include StandardAPI

-      def model_params
-        if @photo.author == current_user
-          [:caption]
-        else
-          [:comment]
-        end
-      end
-    end

-Similarly, the ordering and includes (including of relationships in the reponse) is whitelisted as well.

-Full Example:

-    class PhotosController < ApplicationController
       including StandardAPI

       # Allowed paramaters
+      # By default any paramaters passed to update and create are whitelisted by
+      # the method named after the model the controller represents.
+For example,
+      # the following will only allow the `caption` attribute of the `Photo`
+      # model to be set on update or create.
       def photo_params
         [:caption]
       end

       # Allowed orderings
+      # The ordering is whitelisted as well, you will mostly likely want to
+      # ensure indexes have been created on these columns.
+In this example the
+      # response can be ordered by any permutation of `id`, `created_at`, and
+      # `updated_at`.
       def photo_orders
         [:id, :created_at, :updated_at]
       end

       # Allowed includes
+      # Similarly, the includes (including of relationships in the reponse) are
+      # whitelisted.
+Note how includes can also support nested includes.
+In this
+      # case when including the author, the photos that the author took can also
+      # be included.
       def photo_includes
         { author: [:photos] }
       end
     end

-Note how includes can also support nested includes.
-So in this case when including the author, the photos that the author took can also be included.
+##### Access Control List

+For greater control of the allowed paramaters and nesting of paramaters `StandardAPI::AccessControlList` is available.
+To use it include it in your base
+controller:

+    class ApplicationController
+        include StandardAPI::Control
+        include StandardAPI::AccessControlList
+    end

+Then create an ACL file for each model you want in `app/controllers/acl`.

+Taking the above example we would remove the `photo_*` methods and create the following files:

+`app/controllers/acl/photo_acl.rb`:

+    module PhotoACL
+      # Allowed attributes
+      def attributes
+        [ :caption ]
+      end

+      # Allowed saving / creating nested attributes
+      def nested
+        [ :camera ]
+      end

+      # Allowed orders
+      def orders
+        [ :id, :created_at, :updated_at ]
+      end

+      # Allowed includes
+      def includes
+        [ :author ]
+      end
+    end

+`app/controllers/acl/author_acl.rb`:

+    module AuthorACL
+      def includes
+        [ :photos ]
+      end
+    end

+All of these methods are optional and will be included in ApplicationController for StandardAPI to determine allowed attributes, nested attributes, orders and includes.

+`includes` now returns a shallow Array, StandardAPI can how determine including an `author` and the author's `photos` is allowed by looking at what includes are allowed on photo and author.

+The `nested` function tells StandardAPI what relations on `Photo` are allowed to be set with the API and will determine what attributes are allowed by looking for a `camera_acl` file.

 # API Usage
 Resources can be queried via REST style end points